SarthakMakhija/clearcheck/README.md

 ### Introducing clearcheck

-Write expressive and readable assertions with ease!
+Write expressive and elagant assertions with ease!

 **clearcheck** is designed to make assertion statements as clear and concise as possible.
 It allows chaining multiple assertions together for a fluent and intuitive syntax, leading to more self-documenting test cases.